 - 2 cups of white vinegar

-- First remove the soap dispenser and give it a wash in warm soapy water, scrub any crevices using an old toothbrush.
+- Turn off the electricity on the washing machine then remove the soap dispenser drawer and give it a wash in warm soapy water.
+The soap dispenser drawer can really get disgusting and filled with gunk!
+Scrub any crevices using an old toothbrush.
 This will remove any build up of black gunky soap that can hang around in there.

-- Tip the white vinegar directly into the drum of the washing machine.
+- Pour the cups of white vinegar directly into the drum of the washing machine.

-- Put the washing machine on the highest temperature cycle to wash.
+- Put the washing machine on the highest temperature wash cycle.

 - The outside of the washing machine can be cleaned with a microfibre cloth and warm soapy water.